flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     The Gross Weight (GW) value on the ECAM will appear only when certain conditions are satsified:

-    - This page (Init Fuel Pred) has a ZFW/ZFWCG value.
+    - The (INIT FUEL PRED page) has a ZFW/ZFWCG value. **Reminder:** After engines are started INIT FUEL PRED changes to the FUEL PRED page.
     - At least one engine is running.

 ### Fuel